olegasivakov/ep-1/README.md

 > Copy the next files to ethnode sourcecode and build ```geth``` as usual:
 > - ```./txpool/legacypool/list.go```

+> [!IMPORTANT]
+> Compare files!
+Only EP-1 and EP-0 rows are needed!

 > [!NOTE]
 > See ```// EP-1``` lines in the sourcecode.